-Improving customer experience: Smaller sprints, bigger impact Bookmark has been added
+Improving customer experience: Smaller sprints, bigger impact has been saved

 Improving customer experience: Smaller sprints, bigger impact